DEFRA/sroc-service-team/releasing/cha.md

 # Release process

-This covers the release process for the [tactical-charging-module (TCM)](https://github.com/DEFRA/sroc-tcm-admin) and the [charging-module-api (CMA)](https://github.com/DEFRA/charging-module-api).
+This covers the release process for the [SROC Charging Module API](https://github.com/DEFRA/sroc-charging-module-api).

-> Currently it is only possible to deploy `master` for the charging-service.
-This is an issue the current team is aiming to resolve.

-For each release of an app to **production** there are 4 stages to the process
+It covers

 - Prepare
   - [Check for outstanding dependency PRs](#check-for-outstanding-dependency-prs)